 You can use my calculations pretty easily on an espresso scenario.
 It’s just rather than spending about $40 on an AeroPress, you’re probably spending a few hundred on a good espresso machine.

-The Basic Calculus: How I Did my Coffee-Cost Math
+The Basic Calculus: How We Did Our Coffee-Cost Math

-So to factor that in, I compared it with the same coffee brewed by a barista in a local coffee shop.
-And then I calculate the payoff-time for our capital costs (on a grinder, brewer, kettle, etc) from that starting point.
-There are many ways one could run a calculation like this, that’s the one I chose.
+So to factor that in, we compared it with the same coffee brewed by a barista in a local coffee shop.
+And then we calculate the payoff-time for our capital costs (on a grinder, brewer, kettle, etc) from that starting point.
+There are many ways one could run a calculation like this, that’s the one we chose.

-Here’s the heart of the analysis, where I used my spreadsheet to actually figure the cost of each cup of coffee we make at home and how that compares to a coffee shop.
+Here’s the heart of the analysis, where we used my spreadsheet to actually figure the cost of each cup of coffee we make at home and how that compares to a coffee shop.

 Low Startup Costs, $3.50 Local Coffee: You’ll Break Even in Days

-When I started home-brewing coffee, I did the following:
+When we started home-brewing coffee, I did the following:

 - Heated water using the microwave I had